dberghi/AV-SELD/README.md

 Then it computes the mean and standard deviation vectors that will be used to normalize the audio input features before training (`feature_scaler.h5`).

 NOTE: Nearly **500GB of free space is required** to store the extracted features.
-Create h5py dataset by running:
+Create h5py datasets by running:

 	bash scripts/1_preprocessing.sh